ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: System Overview

 The second challenge is to develop \emph{a hardware system that can be rapidly deployed in real-world home environments} for longitudinal daily activity monitoring.
 For instance, in order to capture multi-dimensional digital biomarkers in a privacy-preserving manner, the hardware system should incorporate carefully selected sensors of different modalities.

 The third challenge is to design \emph{an effective multi-modal federated learning system that can accurately detect digital biomarkers} under real-world data and system dynamics.
-First, there usually exists no labels or only a very limited amount of labeled data in real-world settings because most sensor data is not intuitive for humans to label \cite{shuai2021millieye}.
+First, there usually exists no labels or only a very limited amount of labeled data because most sensor data is not intuitive for humans to label \cite{shuai2021millieye}.
 Second, due to the significant diversity in behavior patterns and home environments, the data distribution of different subjects is usually non-i.i.d. and highly imbalanced.
-For instance, compared with cognitively normal subjects, AD patients tend to have a sedentary lifestyle.
-As a result, they may have very limited data for activities like ``exercising'' and ``cleaning the living area'', while these activities are as important as frequently occurring activities like ``sitting'' for AD analysis.
 Finally, there may be significant training latency in real-world FL systems due to the limited computing resources and dynamic bandwidth of nodes.